 The River King (2005)

-Though I had never heard of 2004’s The River King, the DVD case piqued my interest when I saw it in the under $5 bin at Walmart one day.
+Although I had never heard of 2004’s The River King, the DVD case piqued my interest when I saw it in the under-$5 bin at Walmart one day.
 I purchased the movie, but it sat on my shelf for a couple of years before I picked it up again when looking for something to watch.
-The case once again got me interested.
+The case has piqued my interest once again.
 The movie hooked me within its first five minutes.
 While this was not a great movie, it was worth watching.
-The opening scene’s setting, a dead body discovered buried underneath a transparent sheet of ice in a narrow winding river in the middle of a desolated forest in the dead of winter, was perfectly shot by director Nick Willing.
+The opening scene’s setting—a dead body discovered buried underneath a transparent sheet of ice in a narrow, winding river in the midst of a desolate forest in the depths of winter—was perfectly captured by director Nick Willing.

-Edward Burns broke onto the scene with the highly received The Brothers McMullen in 1995.
-Not only was it his first starting role, but he also wrote and directed the movie.
+Edward Burns broke onto the scene with the highly acclaimed The Brothers McMullen in 1995.
+Not only was it his first starring role, but he also wrote and directed the movie.
 At just 27 years of age, he had already been dubbed Hollywood’s next big star.
 However, he could never recapture what he had attained with The Brothers McMullen.
-He has since penned a few movies, directed a few more, and starred in more than a dozen since, but he seemed to have peaked with his debut movie.
-However, he is still a fine actor and won’t be leaving the silver screen anytime soon.
+He has since penned a few movies, directed a few more, and starred in more than a dozen since, but he seemed to have reached his peak with his debut movie.
+However, he remains a fine actor and will likely continue to appear on the silver screen for some time.

 Plot 8/10